 Which leads me to the second problem.

 You didn’t set out to serve an ideal customer, did you?
 You set out to create something YOU loved.
 I mean, why did you start your business?

 Did you do it because you had some mythical dream customer in mind you wanted to serve?

 Or was it because you wanted to do something YOU loved…something you were passionate about.
 And then share the result of that with WHOEVER wanted to support you.

 Did Apple start this way, with a single dream customer in mind?
 Amazon?
 Polyface?
+Paul and his family at Primal Pastures and Pasturebird?
 Did we start that way at Nature’s Harmony?

 No, of course not, and you didn’t either…

 Look, I know what it takes to start a business.
 It takes passion.